Adarsh-K21/text-magic/README.md

 git push origin branch-name(main/master)
 ```
 * Create a New Pull Request from your forked repository (Click the New Pull Request button located at the top of your repo)

+* **Make sure you, Provide a Detailed Description while making a Pull Request** e.g.
+1. Old Changes, why you want new changes.
+2. Screen Shot of new changes , explaining their feature.

 * Wait for your PR review and merge approval!
 * __Star this repository__ for higher chance of merge approval!